Paul Pasqualoni: Syracuse University

 Pasqualoni was an assistant at Syracuse from 1987 until 1991, when he was promoted to head coach after the position was vacated by Dick MacPherson, who left for the NFL to coach the New England Patriots.
 The Orange (then known as the Orangemen) enjoyed a number of successful years with Pasqualoni at the helm.
 The team won the Fiesta Bowl over Colorado in 1992 and defeated Clemson 41–0 in the Gator Bowl in 1995, Donovan McNabb's freshman year.
 The team had a 6–3 record in bowl games under Pasqualoni.
 Pasqualoni's 14-year record with Syracuse was 107–59–1.
 His only losing season was in 2002 with a 4–8 record.
 Most seasons of his tenure saw Syracuse competing in the Top 25 in the country.

 While coach of the Orangemen, Pasqualoni's roots in Connecticut led him to recruit many star players from Connecticut high schools, including Bloomfield's Dwight Freeney, New Britain's Tebucky Jones and the McIntosh brothers from Cheshire High School.

 At the conclusion of the 2004 season the team lost the Champs Sports Bowl 51–14.
 New athletic director Daryl Gross fired Pasqualoni on December 29, 2004, despite Syracuse's president, Nancy Cantor, publicly stating that Pasqualoni would be on the sideline the next season.
 He was replaced by Greg Robinson, who had been serving as the defensive coordinator at the University of Texas.
 During the 2005 season, the first season in 14 years without Pasqualoni leading the team and the first in 17 years without him on the staff, the Orange posted a record of 1–10, the worst on-field record in the 117-year history of Syracuse football.

 In 2015, Syracuse vacated all of its wins from 2004 due to ineligible players.
-As a result, Pasqualoni's final season is officially the first winless season in school history.
+As a result, Pasqualoni's final season is technically the first winless season in school history.

 University of Connecticut

 On January 13, 2011, Pasqualoni was hired to lead the University of Connecticut football program, by soon to be dismissed AD Jeff Hathaway, two weeks after former coach Randy Edsall left for the University of Maryland.
 His two full seasons saw identical records of 5–7 — only his second and third losing seasons as a Division I-A/FBS head coach.
-He was fired as coach of the Huskies on September 30, 2013 in the midst of his 3rd season after starting 0–4.
+He was fired as coach of the Huskies on September 30, 2013, in the midst of his 3rd season after starting 0–4.